visiblehandinc/policies/source/sections/auditing_policy.md

 ## Workforce Training, Education, Awareness and Responsibilities

-1. C3LX workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
-C3LX’s commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
-C3LX workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member’s failure to comply with organizational policies.
+1. VisibleHand workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
+VisibleHand’s commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
+VisibleHand workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member’s failure to comply with organizational policies.
-2. C3LX Customers are provided with necessary information to understand C3LX auditing capabilities.
+2. VisibleHand Customers are provided with necessary information to understand VisibleHand auditing capabilities.

 ## External Audits of Information Access and Activity

-1. Prior to contracting with an external audit firm, C3LX shall:
+1. Prior to contracting with an external audit firm, VisibleHand shall:
 	* Outline the audit responsibility, authority, and accountability;
 	* Choose an audit firm that is independent of other organizational operations;
 	* Ensure technical competence of the audit firm staff;